 From New York City but a San Franciscan at heart, Elie graduated from the University of California, Berkeley.
 After earning her B.A. in Middle Eastern Studies with a minor in Arabic, she served as the Development Associate for the New Israel Fund in San Francisco.
 Most recently, Elie was the Assistant Director of ContemporaryJewish Life at the American Jewish Committee.
 There, she managed the Jewish Religious Equality Coalition, advocating for religious freedom as a means of strengthening Israel’s identity as a Jewish and democratic state.
 When she’s not at work, you can usually find Elie at Cheeseboard Pizza, Green Apple Books, or anywhere an avocado is sold.

 Melissa, originally from the Chicagoland area, graduated from the University of Wisconsin-Madison with degrees in Social Welfare and Sociology.
-Her love for people and community mixed with her love of Judaism, leading her to the Bay Area after graduation to become an Urban Adamah fellow.
+Her love for people and community mixed with her love of Judaism, led her to the Bay Area after graduation to become an Urban Adamah fellow.
 And she hasn’t been able to leave since.
 Melissa subsequently interned at AJWS (American Jewish World Service) as the Campaigns and Organizing intern.
-Most recently, Melissa worked at Bend the Arc: A Jewish Partnership for Justice and continues to be a part of their Criminal Justice Reform campaign team.
+Most recently, Melissa worked at Bend the Arc: A Jewish Partnership for Justice.
 Melissa loves seeing live music, sharing Ethiopian food with anyone and everyone, and playing with her dog, Rizzo.

 Jonathan Bayer, Shaliach Tzibbur